David Gobel: Other ventures

 Gobel is co-founder of the Supercentenarian Research Foundation.

 He developed corporate and technology strategy at Eyegaze, a company that develops an advance eye-driven communication device.

 From 1996 to 2002, Gobel was president of Obvious Software LLC, a venture project to design and build the world’s first fully independent artificial intelligence robotic online professional stock trading system.
 He also developed VastMind, a cloud-enabled parallel processing grid computing application to utilize wasted CPU cycles in broadband and LAN connected computers.

 He co-founded Starbright in 1995, partnering with Steven Spielberg, Intel, Sprint, and Tandem Computers to design and create Starbright World, a broadband network that allowed sick kids at thousands of homes and over 110 children's hospitals to "go out and play" in a rich virtual world where they can communicate with friends and family.

-He is also co-inventor of World's, Inc., one of the internet’s earliest shared 3D virtual worlds using avatar-based communication.
+He is also co-inventor of Worlds, Inc., one of the internet’s earliest shared 3D virtual worlds using avatar-based communication.